Grape blend: Vermentino, Viognier

 Alcohol content: 13% vol

-Wine and Food Pairing – It loves the dishes of the land from which its grapes come: fried or grilled fish, seafood salad, octopus with potatoes and artichokes, all types of “arancini” rice balls (the most classic with ragu and peas, or saffron and pecorino), as well as intensifying the flavour of pasta with wild fennel pesto and sardines, or linguine with seafood carbonara.
+Wine and Food Pairing – Being Sicilian, it adores the dishes of its homeland: fried fish and squash blossoms stuffed with ricotta, seafood salad, grilled fish, octopus with potatoes and artichokes, typical “arancini” rice balls (with ragu and peas, or saffron and pecorino).
+It also heightens the flavour of pasta with wild fennel pesto and sardines, or linguine with seafood carbonara.